benmckcohen/cplt3d/README.md

 **Example**

 As an example, we can once again plot a histogram of the Gaussian samples.
-Using the same setup as for `uniform_histogram`, we can plot simply with
+Using the same setup as for `uniform_histogram`, we can plot simply with:

 ```python
 poly = tree_histogram(ax,pts_samples,GAUSSIAN_samples,cmap = use_cmap,
                filled=None,verbose = True,dist = 'sigmoid',
                min_resolution = None,max_resolution = None,edgecolor_function = lambda color:(0,0,0,0.01))
 ```
-which gives us
+which gives us:

 ![til](/Examples/Gaussian/Images/4_Histogram-Tree_Gaussian_1.png)